Using Songs To Develop Your Guitar Technique Skills

 The 3 double stops are downstrokes.
-The notes in the single note line are alternate picked.
+Alternate pick the notes in the single-note line.

 Here’s the 2nd line.
-Same here: the 2 double stops are downstrokes, the single note line is alternate picked.
+Same here: the 2 double stops are downstrokes, and alternate pick the single-note line.

 Because of the fast tempo, these are great picking exercises.

 Message In A Bottle

 I still remember: it took me a REALLY long time before I could play this riff without stumbling.